joellarwood/AlexithymiaMusicAffectPsychophysiology2019/PreRegistration.md

     d) data-based outlier criteria;
     e) method-based outlier criteria (e.g. too short or long response times). -->

-Enter your response here.

 ## Procedure

 <!-- Describe all manipulations, measures, materials and procedures including the order of presentation and the method of randomization and blinding (e.g., single or double blind), as in a published Methods section. -->

 <!-- Optional: Set fail-safe levels of exclusion at which the whole study needs to be stopped, altered, and restarted.
 You may pre-determine what proportion of excluded participants will cause the study to be stopped and restarted.
 If applicable, you can refer to any files related to your methods and procedure here (e.g., a paper describing a scale you are using, experimenter instructions, etc.) -->

-Enter your response here.

 # Analysis plan